BxB-Studio/Inputs-Manager/README.md

 ## Important Notes!
 **The Inputs Manager requires an API Compatibility Level of .NET 4.x or later (If available).<br/>
 This package requires the New Input System and the Vector Graphics packages to be installed from the Package Manager.<br/>
-Please do not changes the destination of the existing files under the `Resources` directory.
+Please do not changes the destination of the existing files under the** `Resources` **directory.
 Doing so may cause some internal errors!**

 ## Contributing
-Please read the [Contributing guidlines](https://github.com/mediamax07/Inputs-Manager/blob/master/CONTRIBUTING.md) for this repository.
+Please read the [contributing guidlines](https://github.com/mediamax07/Inputs-Manager/blob/master/CONTRIBUTING.md) for this repository.

 ## License
 This project is under the MIT license.
-[Read more...](https://github.com/mediamax07/Inputs-Manager/blob/master/LICENSE.md)
+[Read more about it](https://github.com/mediamax07/Inputs-Manager/blob/master/LICENSE.md).